FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 04/11/2023
+## Latest Changes - 08/11/2023

+- Fixed various `BasicVGA` functions such as `putc`, `NewLine` and `ScrollText`
+- Added total thread counter to scheduler.
+This allows for faster task switching if there are no other threads to switch to.
+- Cleaned up code style in `TTY.cpp`
+- Implemented basic stack data structure.
+Currently it just holds a stack of pointers.
+- Implemented basic dynamic buffer data structure.
+It holds a doubly-linked list of blocks.
+This prevents reallocation every time the buffer needs to increase in size.
+- Implemented basic Intel 8042 PS/2 controller driver.
+- Implemented basic PS/2 keyboard driver.
+- Added keyboard input support to TTYs.
+This also makes stdin function instead of just outputting zeros.
+- Added `-Wno-switch` flag when building kernel to prevent massive blocks of useless warnings about the PS/2 keyboard scancode handling.
-- Fixed bit masking in `x86_64_unmap_page` and `x86_64_remap_large_page`.
+- Fixed the maximum value for `uint8_t` in the kernel's `stdint.h`
-- Removed call to `check` function at the end of `mrvn_free`.
-- Removed unnecessary debug printing in kernel `strrchr`, a `SimpleLinkedList` function and during ELF loading and user page table initialisation.
-- Updated the Scheduler's `PrintThreads` function to only print thread level name if there are threads at that level.
-- Implemented `x86_64_PrepareThreadExit` function which switches to the global stack and then calls the actual exit function.
-- Implemented new `do_exit` function which actually destroys the thread.
-The old function calls the x86_64 helper with the arguments required to call the real function after stopping the scheduler if necessary.
-- Implemented simple kernel headers with simple inline-able wrappers around system calls.
-These get copied over to the system root prior to LibC building
-- Added define to kernel parameters so the kernel headers can be included in the kernel.
-- Updated LibC to use the system call wrappers in the kernel headers instead of it's weird headers and slow wrapper functions.
-This also makes LibSSP fully independent of LibC.
-- Fixed kernel's `SystemCall.hpp` to use the new kernel headers instead of defining the system call numbers separately.
-- LibSSP is now copied to the system root as `libssp_nonshared.a` and `libssp.a`.
-This could probably be done with a symlink, but this is only temporary.

 ## Resources used